 Jesus has a plan, or rather his ‘pops’ has a plan.
-He wants to create a community garden for growing vegetables such as tomatoes and Spanish onions, and of course, marijuana.
-Ms. Tudi provides them with the money to get started, but Jesus blows it all on rent when he decides to build the garden on a large plot of land that a couple of people from a local Mexican gang apparently bought.
+He wants to create a community garden for growing vegetables such as tomatoes and Spanish onions, as well as marijuana.
+Ms. Tudi provides them with the money to get started, but Jesus blows it all on rent when he decides to build the garden on a large plot of land that a couple of people from a local Mexican gang apparently own.
 The plan that ‘pops’ has goes from bad to worse when they execute their plan to steal horse manure from the Compton stables.
 They pull off the heist without getting caught, but Jesus does not properly close the gate to the stables even after Maggie reminds him to do so.
 The horses, who have remained quite still thus far, all walk out the gate and begin to roam the streets of Compton.

-A bit of time is spent focusing on the influence of technology, particularly mobile phones and Facebook, on African-American society.
+A bit of time is spent showing the influence of technology, particularly mobile phones and Facebook, on African-American society.
 Maggie, the only female in the group of Jesus’ homies, is almost constantly on Facebook making negative statements about other people instead of doing anything productive.
-The show does not make any commentary about this, but technology is something which is perpetuating the problem of societal influence on young women.
+The show does not make any commentary about this, but technology is something that is perpetuating the problem of societal influence on young women.
 It, along with the media too, conditions them to focus only on their appearance and to judge each other, instead of using their intelligence and being productive members of society.
 The use of character archetypes is disappointing; there is the archetypical uselessly lazy character, the ‘nerd’, the ex-convict and the ‘bitch’, none of whom offer much social commentary.
-Jesus’ homies do not go through as much development as they could have, but they are all hilariously entertaining thanks to the talented actors playing them.
+Jesus’ homies do not go through as much development as they could have, but they are all entertaining thanks to the talented actors playing them.

-The costume design for Jesus is simple but effective: he wears a long brown robe which he keeps getting stuck in car doors.
+The costume design for Jesus is simple but effective: he wears a long brown robe that he keeps getting stuck in car doors.
 There are a few gunfights throughout this season, which is not surprising for a show about an African-American community that also features stereotypical Mexican gangsters.
 The violence is not graphic, and it is more often than not meant to be comedic.
 The masks worn during one gunfight in particular help make a situation that would be terrible in real life rather hilarious.